True Cross: The Perso-Byzantine Wars

-The Sassanid Emperor Khosrau II ("Chosroes") removed the part of the cross held in Jerusalem as a trophy after he captured the city in 614.
-Thirteen years later, in 628, the Byzantine emperor Heraclius defeated Khosrau and regained the relic from Shahrbaraz.
+During the Byzantine–Sasanian War of 602–628, the Sasanian Shah Khosrow II removed the part of the cross held in Jerusalem as a trophy after he captured the city in 614.
+Thirteen years later, in 628, the Byzantine Emperor Heraclius defeated Khosrow and regained the relic from Shahrbaraz.
 He placed the cross in Constantinople at first, before restoring it to Jerusalem on 21 March 630.
 Some scholars disagree with this narrative, with Constantin Zuckerman going as far as to suggest that the True Cross was actually lost by the Persians and that the wood contained in the allegedly still sealed reliquary brought to Jerusalem by Heraclius in 629 was a fake.
 In his analysis, the hoax was designed to serve the political purposes of both Heraclius and his former foe, recently turned ally and father-in-law, the Persian general and soon-king Shahrbaraz.